-To summarize, in this post, you saw how easy it is to run Jaeger with ScyllaDB, the fastest distributed database, as the storage backend.
+To summarize, in this post, you saw how easy it is to run Jaeger with ScyllaDB as the storage backend.
 By doing so you can achieve great performance, scalability and efficiency for the Jaeger Collector, enabling the Jaeger Collector to handle a larger number of spans per second.

 You can discuss this post on the ScyllaDB community forum.

 Appendix: Proof of Concept Test Infrastructure

 The entire infrastructure for this proof of concept was deployed on Amazon Web Services (AWS) using Terraform.
 The deployment process includes setting up a Virtual Private Cloud (VPC), a subnet, a security group, and an EC2 instance.
 On the EC2 instance, the Jaeger Collector is installed, enabling the collection and processing of distributed traces.
 Additionally, a Prometheus server, database clusters, and a load generator instance are created to facilitate the load testing procedure.